psharma04/academic-kickstart/content/blog/writing-process/index.md

   - In the same section are resources from NESA, such as the datasheet, syllabus, and Additional Sample Questions.
 These resources are directly mirrored from NESA's IPFS storage, so they come through unmodified.
 - Courses with optional modules, such as [HSC Modern History](/courses/modern-hsc/), always have Common Modules as the first priority, because this is the area which most students will be competing
 - Optional modules, such as National Studies for Modern History, or Religious Depth Studies for [HSC Studies of Religion](/courses/sor-hsc/), are grouped by section below the common modules.

+### Writing Process

+- Posts always start with a table of contents if you view on a mobile device, or any portrait browser window.
+Otherwise, the table of contents appears on the right side of the screen.

+- We try to stick to the syllabus order wherever possible, occasionally injecting revision sections for previous modules so that you don't need to hunt around if you've forgotten something.

+- Content is written using the Cornell layout, which we'll explain in a future post.
+Essentially, it consists of taking a syllabus point, turning it into a question, and then answering the question.
+For example:

+  > Preliminary Chemistry Syllabus Point: Model the atom’s discrete energy levels, including electronic configuration and spdf notation (ACSCH017, ACSCH018, ACSCH020, ACSCH022)
+  - Becomes "How do scientists model the discrete energy levels of an atom?", which is then answered.

+- We do this for each point of each module, adding additional information as we feel is needed (for example, terminology definitions, historical context, formulae, etc.)

+- Once someone has finished writing the first draft of a post, it gets sent to another member of the team to look over.
+  - This person isn't reviewing the accuracy of the content, they're reviewing whether the post makes sense.
+As a result, the first review is from someone who doesn't take the subject being written about.
+  - This person is referred to as the 'comprehension reviewer'.
+- If this draft gets approved, it gets sent to someone who has a good knowledge of the subject, and can contribute extra information and point out areas which have been missed.
+  - This person is referred to as the 'knowledge reviewer'.
+  - If you look at the Authors list of our posts since 2020, the first author is the actual writer, and the second is the knowledge reviewer.

+- After this, the additions (if any) are sent back to the comprehension reviewer to check over, and the author adds any support material (Explainer videos, additional context links, etc.)

+- Assuming a post survives all of that, it gets sent to the publishing pipeline.

+### Publishing

+- Up until this point, the post is in a Markdown format.
+This is really easy to read if you know how, but not very pretty or web-friendly.
+- The publishing team (its not really a team, its usually just the author) takes the markdown and posts it to our internal Git repository
+  - We use Git for version control, so that if something breaks, we can always roll back to a previous version of the site with minimal data loss, and also see who has made which changes.
+- Once in our repository, the post automatically gets processed and uploaded to our edge servers.
+Global distribution occurs in about a minute on average.
+- The next time you open the site, the new post will appear in the relevant subject for you to read and learn from.

+And that's pretty much it!
+If you want to know more and/or want to get involved, feel free to message any of us on Instagram (find on our author pages), or send an email to [academic@intranet.pw](mailto:academic@intranet.pw).

+Thanks for reading!